You need to agree to share your contact information to access this model

 Citation

-If you use this model in research, please cite both Greek-BERT and this adaptation:
+If you use this model in research, please cite both the original Greek-BERT authors and this Koine-specific adaptation:

 @inproceedings{koutsikakis-etal-2020-greek,